CutTheWire/CutTheWire/README.md

 ### TreeNut is a pioneering tech startup.
-We're dedicated to pushing the boundaries of technology and creating innovative solutions for tomorrow's challenges.
+We're dedicated to pushing the boundaries of technology and creating solutions for tomorrow's challenges.

 <h2>🌟 TreeNut-KR Highlights</h2>